ISABELLA CAMACHO-CRAFTCommunications Manager

-Isabella Camacho-Craft is the Communications & Policy Associate at the Economic Security & Opportunity Initiative at the Georgetown Center on Poverty and Inequality.
-Isabella helps lead the center’s external relations and communications.
-She also conducts research and drafts reports, briefs, fact sheets, and other research products on various issues, including federal anti-poverty programs.
+Isabella Camacho-Craft is the Communications Manager at the Economic Security & Opportunity Initiative at the Georgetown Center on Poverty and Inequality.
+Isabella leads the center’s communications and external relations.

-Previously, Isabella worked at the Center on Budget and Policy Priorities, where she worked with state-based advocates to develop communications and field campaigns to protect and strengthen health care and food assistance for low-income families.
-She also worked at the Institute for Research on Labor and Employment, where she worked on communications and web development.
+Previously, Isabella worked at the Center on Budget and Policy Priorities, helping to develop state-level communications and advocacy campaigns to protect and strengthen health care and food assistance programs.
+She also worked at the Institute for Research on Labor and Employment, where she focused on web development and communications.